Aditya-11/BrewV-Videoplayer/README.md

 The robustness of this software depends on brightness and other all noises in the surrounding.

-player1.py is the normal mode
+player1.py is for the normal mode

-run python player1.py  (for player1.py replace the haar1 with haar2 from CMakeLists file in installation) run python player2.py (to get the debug mode , the screen where you can see the objects are detected properly )
+run python player1.py  (for player1.py replace the haar1 with haar2 from CMakeLists file in installation and then start installation from step 1) run python player2.py (to get the debug mode , the screen where you can see the objects are detected properly )

 Gesture controls are :